by Dr. Lawrence Wilson

 ¯ Zinc greater than about 20 mg% is often, but not always is a hidden copper indicator.

-¯ Copper level less than 1.5 mg% if usually an excellent indicator.
+¯ A copper level less than 1.5 mg% is usually an excellent indicator.

 ¯ Slow oxidation with a copper level less than 1.0 mg%